szegedi/dynalink/README.markdown

 * a set of method naming and argument passing conventions, used through invokedynamic that make up the commonly understood metaobject protocol.

+As an added bonus, it also contains a POJO linker that allows your language to link with plain Java objects.
+It manages conformance to JavaBeans specification, and provides full support for vararg methods and optimized overloaded method resolution.

 Building
 ========
 Here's how to build the JAR file: